sb2345/okckd.github.io/source/_posts/leetcode/2014-04-30-Integer-to-Roman.md

 ### Solution

-I present 2 solutions below.
-First is my original solution.
-It's comparatively shorter.
-Second is my new solution, where I improved the readability of the code, and have better strucutre of logic.

-Both code would be fine, and aren't so difficult.
-However, it really takes a lot of time.
+I will present 2 solutions below.

+First is an iterative solution.
+It's comparatively shorter, and enjoys beter performance.

+Second is my new idea.
+It has improved readability, but slightly worse performance, because it's recursive.

 ### My code

-Code 1
+Code 1, iterative.

     public class Solution {